juju4/ansible-sift/README.md

  * 2.0
  * 2.2
  * 2.5
+ * 2.9

 ### Operating systems

-Tested with vagrant and kitchen on Ubuntu 14.04, 16.04 and 18.04.
+Tested with vagrant and kitchen on Ubuntu 18.04.
 Note that there are some ppa dependencies.
 Support of Bionic is preliminary depending on sift and gift ppa repository.

 ## Example Playbook